Blackspot seabream: Distribution

-The blackspot seabream is largely found in the waters of the eastern North Atlantic from Norway south to Cape Blanc in Mauritania, its range extends into the western Mediterranean as far as the Strait of Sicily and the Adriatic.
+The blackspot seabream is largely found in the waters of the eastern North Atlantic from Norway south to Cape Blanc in Mauritania; its range extends into the western Mediterranean as far as the Strait of Sicily and the Adriatic.
 It is also found around the Canary Islands and the Azores and has been recorded off Iceland.

 Habitat and biology

 The blackspot seabream occurs in inshore waters above different types of substrates, rocks, sand and mud.
 It ranges down to 400 m in the Mediterranean but down to 700 m in the Atlantic.
 The young fish are found near the coast while the adults are found on the continental slope, particularly over areas with a muddy substrate.
 This is an omnivorous species which has a diverse diet of crustaceans, molluscs, and small fish.
 It can eat plant matter as well.

 The blackspot seabream is a protoandrous hermaphrodite, early in its lifecycle it is male then between the ages of 2 and 7, however, it becomes female.
 Spawning occurs throughout the year, with a peaks dependent on location. it is August to October off the British Isles and January to April in the Bay of Biscay.
 Farther south the spawning peaks are in January to March off Morocco and in January to May in the Mediterranean).
-A femaleof standard length 31–41 cm can lay 70,000–500,000 eggs.
+A female of standard length 31–41 cm can lay 70,000–500,000 eggs.
 They are mature at 4–5 years old when they are 22-25 cm in length.
 It is a gregarious species which migrates to coastal waters to spawn.